valsson-group/supercell-constructor/README.md

 ### Generate a PBC supercell from a CIF file collected from the CCDC database
 1. Save the CIF files for all polymorphs as PDB files using Mercury.
-2. Add missing Hs if required ( `obabel file.pdb -O file.pdb -p 7`) and change the space group to original space group.
+2. Add missing Hs if required ( `obabel file.pdb -O file.pdb -p 7`) and change the space group to original space group or "P1".
 3. Select one as a template (preferably choose the PDB with a unique atom sequence) that will be used to match the atom sequence for other PDBs.
 4. Use `ASE_cif_to_pymatgen_supercell_cif.py` to generate the supercell cif file for the template.
+(Change the space group to "P1" in the cif file if it shows error due to space group)
 5. Save the supercell cif file as a PDB file in Mercury.
 6. Use `mapping_sequence.py` to match the atom sequence to the original PDB.
 (Ensure that the supercell PDB file saved from Mercury has a similar atom order as the single molecule PBD file, if not specially for highly symmetric molecule, manually create the list for `key_mapping` that matches the atom order).